 Money requirement depends largely on type of trek style, duration and trekking region.

-For a week’s Langtang trek, you can take about $150- $300, more if you intend to get more table drinks (alcoholic/non-alcoholic beverages), snacks while walking (a few smaller shops are available along the trail in some areas), souvenirs, battery charge, internet, hot shower (available in some places) etc. If you are on ‘GAP’ trek style you need to pay for all your meals.
-Approximately $25- $30 a day should be enough to cover your meals.
+For about two week’s Langtang trek, you can take about $200- $300, more if you intend to get more table drinks (alcoholic/non-alcoholic beverages), snacks while walking (a few smaller shops are available along the trail in some areas), souvenirs, battery charge, internet, hot shower (available in some places) etc. If you are on ‘GAP’ trek style you need to pay for all your meals.
+Approximately $25- $30a day should be enough to cover your meals.
 We pay for your accommodation at mountain hut (tea house) along the trail and bear all the expenses of staffs assigned by us, plus extra bar bills, snacks, hot shower, battery charge, internet etc.

 You can change money at a Bank or the money exchange counter in cities like Kathmandu.
 Many Tourist class Hotels have money exchange facilities.
-These days, there are availability of ATMs everywhere in Kathmandu and some in Dhunche.
+For Trekking, there are Banks in Syabru Besi (but in limited numbers).
+These days, there are availability of ATMs everywhere in Kathmandu.

 Tips are appreciated by your support team after the completion of your trekking in Nepal.
 The amount depends on your budget and appreciation of their work.
 As a suggestion, we advise that you can allocate 5- 10 % of the total tour cost as tips.
 It is recommended that you talk to the members and hand it over individually as per the hierarchy on the last day of the trek.